Office relocation

 Execute evening or weekend relocation windows to minimize business interruption during peak operating hours.

-A defined process reduces surprises and keeps the transition aligned from first walkthrough to final placement.
+A defined sequence reduces surprises and keeps the transition aligned from first walkthrough to final placement.

-Confirm access points, elevators, loading constraints, and any building-specific move rules.
+Confirm access points, elevators, loading constraints, and building-specific move rules before planning begins.

 Define what moves, what stays, and what requires special handling based on department priorities.